 |Median Cost of a Funeral With Viewing and Burial||$9,420

-If you want to be cremated, use the table below to calculate your final expense cost.
+To be cremated, use the table below to calculate your final expense cost.

 |AVERAGE FUNERAL COST WITH VIEWING AND CREMATION|